burkolter/logger/README.md

 # logger
-An easy Typescript/Javascript - Logging Library
+An easy Typescript/Javascript - Logging Library.
+Highly influenced by Log4j and Log4Javascript.